 Asset allocation is typically the most significant driver of a portfolio’s return, but is typically determined by a single individual or committee and a single framework.
 By contrast, large teams are deployed to focus on manager selection and security selection—despite the fact that this generates less value, net of fees.

 This disparity in resources and concentration of decision making power arguably represents a vulnerability to most investors’ portfolios.
 Many multi-asset strategies, on the other hand, seamlessly blend a wide variety of approaches and parameters into a single strategy.

 Types of Multi-Asset Strategies

 A highly diverse population of multi-asset strategies has emerged, but the strategies can be grouped into four basic categories.

-- 1. Core: These strategies are predominantly driven by traditional beta, with relatively limited tactical asset allocation.
+- These strategies are predominantly driven by traditional beta, with relatively limited tactical asset allocation.

-- 3. Risk parity: These encompass a broad range of approaches to building a risk-balanced portfolio, often by leveraging lower-volatility assets.
+- These encompass a broad range of approaches to building a risk-balanced portfolio, often by leveraging lower-volatility assets.

-- 4. Diversified inflation: These attempt to build an inflation sensitive portfolio, typically with an absolute return target.
+- These attempt to build an inflation sensitive portfolio, typically with an absolute return target.
 Example holdings include treasury inflation protected securities (TIPs), natural-resource equities and commodities.

 Many investors have been disappointed with the performance of multi-asset strategies in recent years.
 This perceived underperformance is in part due because investors compare these strategies to a traditional 60% equity: 40% fixed income portfolio.
 With rising equity prices and falling bond yields, the 60:40 portfolio has proven difficult to beat since the global financial crisis.
 Multi-asset strategies have also lagged due to more diversified sources of return.
 So why bother with multi-asset strategies?
 Here are four reasons: